 The transcendental equation (\ref{eq:tan}) for $\mu$ can be solved only numerically.
-In general, this makes impossible a straightforward analytical calculation of the integral (\ref{eq:Ps_transfer-simple}) over the area $\Sigma_2$.
+In general, this makes a straightforward analytical calculation of the integral (\ref{eq:Ps_transfer-simple}) over the area $\Sigma_2$ impossible.
 However, an analytical calculation is possible in the limit of our interest $N \gg 1$.
 The leading in $N$ contribution to the integral over $\Sigma_2$ is given by a vicinity of the point $(V_{1*}, V_{k*})$ where $\lambda^{(2)}_0(V_1, V_k)$ has a maximum, i.e., $\mu_0(V_1, V_k)$ is minimal (in modulus).

-This minimum, $\mu_{*}$, is reached at the point $(V_1=0, V_k=0)$.
+This minimum $\mu_{*}$ is reached at the point $(V_1=0, V_k=0)$.
 To prove this statement consider, for certainty, the sector $V_1 < V_k$ and note that the value of $\mu$ is determined graphically on the plane ($\mu$, $Y$) by the intersection of the curve $Y_1 = \tan[ \pi/4 - \mu \left(U+V_1 - V_k \right)/2]$ and the straight line $Y_2 = \mu (1 - U - V_1)$ (Fig. \ref{fig:Y}).
-With a fixed slope of the straight line $Y_2$ (i.e., fixed $V_1$ ), the intersection of the curve and the straight line occurs at the smaller coordinate $\mu$, the closer the right end of the interval is to the origin.
+With a fixed slope of the straight line $Y_2$ (i.e., fixed $V_1$ ), the intersection of the curve and the straight line occurs at a smaller coordinate $\mu$, the closer the right end of the interval is to the origin.
 So, the minimum happens at the minimal $V_k$ that corresponds to the case $V_k = V_1$.
-Further, note that the intersection coordinate $\mu$ is the smaller, the steeper is the line $Y_2$.
-Its steepness increases with the decrease of $V_k$ and becomes maximal at $V_k = 0$.
+Further, note that the steeper the line $Y_2$, the smaller the intersection coordinate $\mu$ is.
+The steepness increases with the decrease of $V_k$ and becomes maximal at $V_k = 0$.

 This proves the announced statement that the minimal value $\mu_*$ is determined by the numerical solution of the equation

 Its solution $\mu_* (U)$ together with $\lambda_*(U) = 1/\mu_* (U)$ are plotted as the functions of $U$ in Fig. \ref{fig:mu}.